jakobwesthoff/rust_brain/README.md

 ## Execution

-To execute the interpreter, run it from the command line with the brainfuck source code to interpret as the first argument.
+To execute the interpreter/jit, run it from the command line with the brainfuck source code to interpret as the first argument.
 For example:

 ```shell
 target/release/rust_brain examples/hello_world.brainfuck
 ```

+On a compatible system (X86_64/linux) the jit will automatically be chosen, otherwise the interpreter will be spun up.

 ## Purpose